C. difficile (Clostridioides difficile) Infection Prevention and Control Policy for General Practice

 A downloadable Community Infection Prevention and Control (IPC) Guidance document for General Practice which can be adopted as a Policy by your organisation is available below.
 Also suitable for use within Dental Practice and Podiatry.

-Alternatively, a complete set of IPC Policies are available to purchase @ £79.99 – details can be found on the flyer and resource order form.
+Alternatively, a complete set of IPC Policies are available to purchase @ £85.99, including postage – details can be found on the flyer and resource order form.